gituser-z/SENG560/README.md

 String add(String x, String y):  returns the sum of x and y
 String subtract(String minuend, String subtrahend):  returns the difference of minuend - subtrahend
 String multiply(String x, String y):  returns the product of x and y
-String divide(String dividend, String divisor):  returns the division of dividend by divisor
+String divide(String dividend, String divisor):  returns the division of dividend by divisor.
+Note that the quotient is rounded off to 5 decimal places.
 String squareRoot(String radicand):  returns the square root of radicand
 String power(String base, String exponent):  returns the power of base raised to the exponent